 ^{81.} SEC Staff, supra note 78.

-82 "To the extent that a proposal and supporting statement focus on the company engaging in an internal assessment of the risks or liabilities that the company faces as a result of its operations that may adversely affect the environment or the public's health, we concur with the company's view that there is a basis for it to exclude the proposal under Rule 14a-8(i)(7) as relating to an evaluation of risk.
-To the extent that a proposal and supporting statement focus on the company minimizing or eliminating operations that may adversely affect the environment or the public's health, we do not concur with the company's view that there is a basis for it to exclude the proposal under Rule 14a-8(i)(7)."
-Id.83.
-"To the extent that a proposal and supporting statement focus on the company engaging in

-^{83. &}quot;To the extent that a proposal and supporting statement focus on the company engaging in an internal assessment of the risks or liabilities that the company faces as a result of its operations that may adversely affect the environment or the public's health, we concur with the company's view that there is a basis for it to exclude the proposal under Rule 14a-8(i)(7) as relating to an evaluation of risk.
+82 "To the extent that a proposal and supporting statement focus on the company engaging in an internal assessment of the risks or liabilities that the company faces as a result of its operations that may ad-versely affect the environment or the public's health, we concur with the company's view that there is a basis for it to exclude the proposal under Rule 14a-8(i)(7) as relating to an evaluation of risk.
+To the extent that a proposal and supporting statement focus on the company minimizing or eliminating op-erations that may adversely affect the environment or the public's health, we do not concur with the company's view that there is a basis for it to exclude the proposal under Rule 14a-8(i) (7)."
+Id.
+83. "To the extent that a proposal and supporting statement focus on the company engaging in winternal support of the ricks or liabilities that the company faces as a result of its operations that an internal assessment of the risks or liabilities that the company faces as a result of its operations that may adversely affect the environment or the public's health, we concur with the company's view that there is a basis for it to exclude the proposal under Rule 14a-8(i)(7) as relating to an evaluation of risk.
 To the extent that a proposal and supporting statement focus on the company minimizing or eliminating operations that may adversely affect the environment or the public's health, we do not concur with the company's view that there is a basis for it to exclude the proposal under Rule 14a-8(i) (7)."
 Id.